-- To enable all children with EAL feel welcomed and are able to access the curriculum. - To ensure all staff are aware of the provisions that are in place at John Ray Infants and School House Nursery for pupils with EAL, (Initial Assessments, Welcoming Procedures, EAL Monitoring of Progress and Strategies for in class support). - To ensure that strong links are established between the nursery, school, the community and parents with EAL. - To provide an environment in the nursery and school that is welcoming and inclusive for all children and parents from minority ethnic groups and those with English as an additional language. - To ensure the curriculum is planned to explore different countries and cultures.
+- To enable all children with EAL feel welcomed and are able to access the curriculum. - To ensure all staff are aware of the provisions that are in place at John Ray Infant School for pupils with EAL, (Initial Assessments, Welcoming Procedures, EAL Monitoring of Progress and Strategies for in class support). - To ensure that strong links are established between the school, the community and parents with EAL. - To provide an environment in school that is welcoming and inclusive for all pupils and parents from minority ethnic groups and those with English as an additional language. - To ensure the curriculum is planned to explore different countries and cultures.